rbnyng/pingshui_rhyme/README.md

 - **Rhyme group lookup**: Get detailed rhyme group information, such as tone type, tone group, and specific rhyme category for any given character.
 - **Pre-packaged data**: Includes a pre-scraped JSON file with the complete rhyme data.
 - **Scraper**: An optional scraper is included to regenerate the JSON file when the source data changes.
+- **Poem structure checking**: Analyze and verify the structure of classical Chinese poems (Jueju and Lushi forms).

 ## Installation